Do you have a social profile strategy?

 - Don’t cover your eyes with sunglasses.
 Never wear them.
 I know you may look really cool, but remember the eye tip?
 Hiding your eyes is a product of distrust.

-- Don’t wear a hat or anything that covers the head because the head is also being judged due to approachability on social media.
+- Don’t wear a hat or anything that covers the head, because the head is also being judged due for approachability on social media.

 - Don’t take a side profile shot.
 Again, this hides some of your face, and one of your eyes to the person viewing the photo.

 In other words, you don’t want to make your audience think that you’re hiding anything from them with your hat, sunglasses, scarf, large bulky coats, etc.

 Let them know that you are an open person by taking a simple profile picture that shows the true essence of you.

 Just keep it simple.